By Jong Eun Jung

 “The MSF degree positions students immediately in the finance field and is well suited to students who are clear that finance is their chosen field,” she continued.
 “The MAcc degree enables students to gain their CPA, a credential valued in both accounting and finance.
 MAcc degree holders can remain in accounting or branch off into finance later with a strong credential and valued work experience with a Big 4 accounting firm.
 Both degrees enhance career outcomes, without a doubt.”

 If you’re curious about getting a masters degree in either of these fields, here are three questions to help you decide which one is right for you.

 Both degrees deal with numbers, which means that the ideal candidate for either needs to have a solid background in math.
 Candidates who apply to the MSF program have a strong interest in capital, markets, investment, and/or banking, and want to pursue careers in these finance fields. “(MSF candidates) are good with numbers.
 They like following the markets; that excites them,” said Maura Clark, Director of Admissions for the Vanderbilt MSF Program.

 On the other hand, candidates who apply to the MAcc program are usually interested in analyzing and recording financial transactions and want a well-rounded education in the field of business.
 They also plan to earn a CPA, a credential for providing accounting services to the public.
 “There are certain (accounting jobs) that only a CPA can do.
 It’s kind of like a doctor, a lawyer; they’re specialists in their fields.
-You have to have a CPA for every business that’s public or private,” said Emily O’Dell, Director of Admissions of the Vanderbilt MAcc Program.
+You have to have a CPA for every business that’s public or private,” said Emily O’Dell, the Director of the Vanderbilt MAcc Programs.